In This Article

 The question isn't whether your MSP has been breached.
 The question is whether your MSP's tooling has been breached, and whether you'd even know.

 The alternative is an MSP that runs a pure Microsoft stack.
-Microsoft's security infrastructure (Entra ID, Defender, Intune, Purview) is the technology that financial regulators already trust and reference in examination guidance.
+Microsoft's security infrastructure (Microsoft Entra ID, Microsoft Defender, Microsoft Intune, Microsoft Purview, Microsoft Sentinel) is the technology that financial regulators already trust and reference in examination guidance.
 When the MSP's own tooling is Microsoft-native, there is no third-party platform layer adding supply chain risk between the MSP and your environment.

 Choosing the Right MSP for Mortgage Lending